smmcgrath/20-CSS-Tricks/README.md

 Experimenting with lesser used but useful CSS props.

-Images and tutorial curtesey of @aganaplocha
+Images and tutorial courtesy of @aganaplocha

 ## Running